 Has flight anxiety interfered with your professional or personal life?
 Here are some suggestions to keep in mind before your next flight:

 - Meditation: many meditation apps, such as Insight Timer, offer the option to download meditations to use while in airplane mode.
-Download meditations specific to flight anxiety, breathing, body scans and/or progressive muscle relaxation to use during flight.
-Combine the meditation with deep breathing, calming statements or imagery techniques listed above.
-Use the meditations when you notice the most anxiety, such as takeoff, landing or if turbulence arises.
+Download meditations specific to flight anxiety, breathing, body scans, and/or progressive muscle relaxation to use during flight.
+Combine the meditation with deep breathing, calming statements, or imagery techniques listed above.
+Use the meditations when you notice the most anxiety, such as takeoff, landing, or when turbulence arises.